What’s the best thing about living alone…?

 When asked, I used to say ‘I can eat ice cream whenever I want!’
-Lately I’ve been trying to come up with more grown up ways to respond to that question – but I’ve realised in writing this post that it’s actually a simple and fun way to describe what many would say is the most fulfilling aspect of living alone.
+I’ve tried to come up with a more grown up answer that question.
+But it’s true!

-When asked, people who live alone overwhelming say that ‘freedom’ is the most positive aspect of a solo life.
+When asked, people who live alone overwhelming say that ‘freedom’ is the thing they love most about solo living.
 This can be freedom to do certain things, or freedom from other things.
-In my case, freedom to eat ice cream – or anything I like at all – is one of the purest joys there is, and I appreciate the freedom to do it at any time without disrupting anyone else’s routine.
+In my case, freedom to eat ice cream – at any time of day or night – is one of the purest joys there is.
+I appreciate the freedom to do it at any time without disrupting anyone else’s routine.

 We all know that compromising is an important life skill, and I wouldn’t want to suggest anything different!
-There is however something incredibly freeing about knowing that – at least within the constraints of your income – you are in control of the decisions that affect your life.
-When you live alone, this covers everyday decisions – which milk to buy, what to eat for dinner, what to watch on TV, and what music to listen to, but can extend to more significant decisions as well.
-In living alone, you are free to decide where you work, what you study, who you are friends with, and even where you live – in other words, to build a life that works for you.
+But there’s something freeing in knowing that you are 100% in control of the decisions that affect your life.
+From which milk to buy, what to eat for dinner, what to watch, what music to listen to – to more significant decisions as well.
+In living alone, you are free to decide where you work.
+What you study.
+Who you are friends with, and even where you live.
+In other words, free to build a life that works for you.

 At first, this freedom can feel a bit overwhelming.
-Over time though, a lot of solos find that being in control of all the different aspects of their lives is deeply empowering – and discover interests, likes and dislikes that they never knew they had.
+Over time, many solos find that this freedom is deeply empowering.
+And they discover interests, likes and dislikes that they never knew they had.

-There’s another freedom in here, of course, which is the freedom not to have to spend time doing things that others want to do, and that you have no real interest in.
+There’s another freedom in here, of course.
+The freedom not to have to spend time doing things that others want to do, and that you have no real interest in.

 2. Freedom to decide how you want to do it